FreeMarker Document Templates for TrueContext Data

 2. Download a Standard JSON file for a submitted record.
 This shows you actual data that your template needs to handle.

 Tip:The structure of a JSON record can vary widely, even for a single form.
-The data submitted by field users depends on Conditional Logic, Answer ExceptionsClosed An Answer Exception is a form feature that displays color-coded feedback when a mobile user selects or enters an answer.
+The data submitted by field users depends on Conditional Logic, optional questions, and Answer ExceptionsClosed An Answer Exception is a form feature that displays color-coded feedback when a mobile user selects or enters an answer.
 Answer Exceptions typically show an inspection status (pass/fail) or prompt the user for additional information.
-Color-coding notifies the user of the Exception's severity., and optional questions, for example.
+Color-coding notifies the user of the Exception's severity., for example.
 To avoid errors, build a template that can handle the variability of submitted records.

 Choose a document type and set up the basics